davidmjones/ltx-index/README.md

 # latex-index
-index – Extended index for LaTeX including multiple indexes
+index – Extended index support for LaTeX including multiple indexes

 ## How to install this file: